 The smoke alarm is mounted to the trim plate by twisting on until it ratchets into place.

-A new run of NM 14/2 cable is installed between the octagonal ceiling box and a convenient junction box on the wall about 10 feet away.
+A new run of NM-B 14/2 cable is installed between the octagonal ceiling box and a convenient junction box on the wall about 10 feet away.
 The junction box is on a circuit that is connected at the main electrical panel.
-It’s extremely important the smoke alarms are on a continuous non-switched circuit and not behind a light switch.
+It’s extremely important the smoke alarms are on a continuous non-switched circuit and not to a light switch.

-The new circuit for the AC power feed installed in the next step is highlighted in this portion of the wiring diagram:
+The new circuit for the non-switched (or full time) AC power is highlighted in the wiring diagram:

-Be certain to shut off the circuit breaker and confirm the circuit is dead with your voltage detector before continuing!
+Electrical Safety: Be certain to shutoff the electricity at circuit breaker or fuse box.
+Confirm the circuit is dead with the voltage detector to prevent shock, burns, fire and/or death.

-The new NM 14/2 cable run for the smoke alarm power feed is brought into the existing junction box and wired in as shown below.
-Remember to secure your new cable with wire staples within 1 foot of the junction box and every 4 or 5 feet along the floor joists or 2×4 wall studs.
+The new NM-B 14/2 cable run for the smoke alarm power feed is routed to an existing junction box and wired.
+Remember to secure your new cable with insulated cable staples within 1 foot of the junction box and every 4 or 5 feet along the floor joists or 2×4 wall studs:

-If you don’t have a junction box to wire into, you can splice into an existing circuit as explained in this project.
+If you don’t have a convenient junction box to splice into, you can splice into an existing circuit as explained in this project.

-Jumping ahead to when I’ve installed the 2nd smoke detector and completed all the wiring, the green AC power indicator glows when the alarm is on 120VAC power.
-For now, the circuit breaker and AC power must remain off.
+Jumping ahead for perspective, I’ve installed the 2nd smoke detector in the next photo.
+The green AC power indicator glows when the alarm is on 120VAC power.
+For now, the circuit breaker and AC power must remain shutoff.

 Thanks for reading,